Kiss My (Uh-Oh)

-"Kiss My (Uh-Oh)" is a song by English singer Anne-Marie and British girl group Little Mix.
+"Kiss My (Uh-Oh)" is a song by English singer-songwriter Anne-Marie and British girl group Little Mix.
 It was released by Asylum Records, as the fourth single from Anne-Marie's second studio-album Therapy (2021).
 It was written by Anne Marie, Taylor Upsahl, Camille Purcell, Pete Nappi, and John Banfield, with production by Nappi and Mojam.
 An electropop and calypso-pop song which samples Lumidee's song "Never Leave You (Uh Oooh, Uh Oooh)", the song lyrically discusses the liberation someone feels after walking away from a toxic relationship.

-Kiss My (Uh-Oh) was met with mixed reviews from critics.
-On 26th August 2021, a remix of the song titled "Girl Power remix" was released featuring Becky Hill, Raye, and Stefflon Don.
+"Kiss My (Uh-Oh)" was met with mixed reviews from critics.
+On 26 August 2021, a remix of the song titled "Girl Power remix" was released featuring Becky Hill, Raye, and Stefflon Don.
 The remix helped the song reach a new peak of number ten in the UK, becoming Anne Marie's sixth and Little Mix's nineteenth top ten single in the UK.
-Kiss My (Uh-Oh) reached the top fifteen of the Irish Singles Chart and reached the charts in eight other music markets.
+Kiss My (Uh-Oh) also reached the top ten in Latvia and the top fifteen of the Irish Singles Chart and reached the charts in seven other music markets.